 -

-How much does it cost to generate electricity from a 40 000-kilowatt solar power station
+How much electricity does a generator in a solar power station generate

 [PDF Version]